 Tony graduated from Kelmscott Senior High School in 1978 and entered the University of Western Australia (UWA) to study for a Physical Education Degree.
 He has completed further studies at UWA, Australian Nation University, Oxford University and Yale University, obtaining a Diploma of Education, Bachelor of Law, Masters of Industrial Relations and a doctorate in law.
 Tony has worked as a high school teacher, AFL Player Agent, lawyer and legal academic.
 He has written a number of books and academic articles.
 Tony lives locally and has been Member of the Western Australian Legislative Assembly (for Armadale) since October 2010.

-Scholarship Winner for 2021 is: Abigail Wakefield
+Scholarship Winner for 2022 is: Jasmine Olsen

 Frances Hammond English Scholarship